AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/intro.md

 Specification packages contain only files relevant to the particular clinical document.
 Specifications that are common to many clinical documents and should be considered part of the specification package, as directed by the relevant release note and conformance profile, may be contained elsewhere.

 ## How to read this document
-This implementation guide contains descriptions of both constraints on FHIR and, where necessary, custom extensions to FHIR, for the purposes of fulfilling the requirements for Australian implementations of PSML.
+This implementation guide contains descriptions of both constraints on FHIR and, where necessary, custom extensions to FHIR, for the purposes of fulfilling the requirements for Australian implementations of SML.
 These descriptions are defined as a set of FHIR [profiles](http://hl7.org/fhir/stu3/profiling.html).

 The starting point for the profiles included in this implementation guide is the [{{site.data.fhir.igName}}](StructureDefinition-composition-sml-1.html) profile, which references the additional profiles necessary to assert [conformance](conformance.html) for this implementation guide.

+For implementers interested in representing shared medicines list information as a list, and not a document, the starting point is the [List of Medicine Items for a Patient](StructureDefinition-list-meditems-1.html) profile.

 ## Editorial note
 This implementation guide is an early working specification that is available for comment and review.
 It may be used to solicit feedback and to provide insight as to the expected content in a forthcoming stable and approved version of the specification.